Experiential learning resources for the innovative educator

 For example, a student creates a portfolio of infographics about the habitat that they chose to study.
 They donate their infographics to a nature center located in the habitat studied to put on display.

-Let students choose how they would like to share their new skills and knowledge and who to share it with.
-Again, my guided project-based learning resources provide authentic presentation suggestions for students to choose from, or the option to choose their own way of sharing.
+Let students choose how they would like to share new skills and knowledge and who to share it with.
+I often give students some options or suggestions for authentic presentations, especially to those learners that are newer to student-directed learning.

-Have students add to and manage their own project-based learning assessment portfolios.
-They add project descriptions, rubric scores, reflections, standards met, etc. after they have completed each project.
+You can also have students add to and manage their own project-based learning assessment portfolios.
+Self-directed learners add project descriptions, rubric scores, reflections, standards met, etc. after they have completed each project.
 By the end of the year they will have a robust portfolio of student-directed learning experiences.

-There are so many amazing student-centered learning activities that I see educators implementing such as STEM, project-based learning, problem-based learning, and more.
-You can teach in a traditional environment and still implement student-directed teaching activities.
-Start small.
-If your curriculum is largely teacher-directed right now, consider adding a few student-led learning activities in here and there.
-See how they go.
+There are so many amazing ways to make learning student-directed.
+If you are taking a gradual path, slowly transitioning to student-directed learning, start small.
+If your curriculum is largely teacher-directed right now, consider adding a few student-led learning activities into the mix here and there.
+Sprinkle in some choice.
 If that goes well, add more until your entire curriculum is student-directed!